Connect with us

 T-Shirt Grading Terminology

-Here is the grading hierarchy we use for Defunkd listings.
-It’s not set in stone, however.
-Some sellers use fewer categories, some use different names.
-Do what works, just be consistent.
-The most important thing is that you accurately describe and photograph the condition issues.
+Here is the grading hierarchy we use for Defunkd listing pages and authentications.
+Some sellers use fewer categories; some use different names.
+Do what works for you, just be consistent.
+Most importantly, you must accurately describe and photograph the condition issues.

 Mint Deadstock

 Mint is perfect.
 It has never been worn or washed and there are no issues with the condition.
 The tag and print are pristine, crisp, and clean.
-The item may have been purchased and stored in a dresser for years and never washed or worn.
-It might be deadstock that wasn’t victim to storage issues.
-It remained perfect during storage.
+There are no imperfections with the construction of the shirt.

 Excellent

-Excellent usually describes a t-shirt that’s been worn and washed but has no serious issues.
-No stains, holes, rips, tears, or seam issues.
-Some vendors allow for minor condition issues in this category – like fabric or print fade, or a small faint mark.
+The item has been worn or washed at this point in the grading terms.
+Excellent usually describes a t-shirt with no severe issues, such as stains, holes, rips, tears, or seam issues.
+Some vendors allow for minor condition issues like fabric or print fade in this category.

 Great

-Great usually means there’s a more serious issue – or a few minor issues.
-Perhaps there’s a tiny hole, or a small underarm seam, or maybe multiple small marks.
+Great usually means there’s a more serious issue—or a few minor issues.
+Perhaps there’s a tiny hole, a small underarm seam, or multiple small marks.

 Good

-Good indicates the item is in good condition but the issues are adding up.
+Good indicates the item is in good condition, but the issues are increasing.
 It’s more worn, with a few significant marks and a few small holes.

 Poor